Sehome’s Cushman Into Hall of Fame!

 PERSEVERANCE INTEGRITY

 Character and Leadership play an important role in the development and success of our schools, and athletics show them in one of the most polarizing ways possible.
-Today we are recognizing two stellar student-athletes from Lynden High School!
+Today we are recognizing two stellar student-athletes from Nooksack Valley High School!

 CHARACTER & LEADERSHIP WITHIN SPORTS